MicrosoftDocs/dataexplorer-docs/data-explorer/power-bi-visualize.md

 ## Connectivity modes

-Power BI supports Import and Direct Query connectivity modes.
-You can build dashboards using **Import** or **DirectQuery** mode depending on your scenario, scale, and performance requirements.
-In **Import** mode, data is moved to Power BI.
-In **DirectQuery** mode, data is queried directly from your Azure Data Explorer cluster.
+Power BI supports *Import* and *DirectQuery* connectivity modes.
+When building Power BI reports or dashboards, choose your connectivity mode depending on your scenario, scale, and performance requirements.
+Using **Import** mode copies your data to Power BI.
+In contrast, using **DirectQuery** mode queries your data directly from your Azure Data Explorer cluster.

 Use **Import** mode when:

 * Your data set is small.
 * You don't need near real-time data.
-* Your data is already aggregated or you perform [aggregation in Kusto](./kusto/query/aggregation-functions.md)
+* Your data is already aggregated or you perform [aggregation in Kusto](./kusto/query/aggregation-functions.md).

 Use **DirectQuery** mode when:
 * Your data set is very large.